matthiasn/octopress-blog/source/_posts/2014-03-18-birdwatch-with-reactjs.markdown

 categories:
 ---
 **Summary:** in this article I will dicuss a new version of the BirdWatch application that uses **[ReactJS](http://facebook.github.io/react/)** on the client side instead of **[AngularJS](http://angularjs.org)**.
 No worries, I do not intend to replace AngularJS.
 Rather, I want to create yet another version of the client side BirdWatch application in order to get a better intuition for the pros and cons of different frameworks and libraries.
 So think of it as something like the **[TodoMVC](http://todomvc.com)** of reactive web applications.
 Well, not quite yet, but feel free to write another client version for comparison.
 EmberJS, anyone?
 Or whatever else you can think of, I will happily accept pull request demonstrating different approaches.
+As an additional feature in the ReactJS version I will also rewrite the barchart as a ReactJS component with integrated trend analysis and no dependency on **[D3.js](http://d3js.org)**.

 <!-- more -->